invia-de/k8versiontrack/README.md

 * **KVT_HTTP_DRAIN_INTERVAL:** How long application will wait to drain old requests before restarting.
 Default: `"1s"`

 ## Installation
-* Use provided Helm Chart from `charts/` Directory
+* Use provided helm chart from `charts/` directory